ajay8142/delta-demo/README.md

 # delta-demo
-this is the demo for git and git-hub class
+this is the demo for git and git-hub class.